 Why and How Spousal Refusal Works

 To understand Spousal Refusal as a Medicaid planning tool, we need to back up; Medicaid has both income and asset limits in order for a senior to qualify for long-term care.
-While these income and asset limits vary based on the state and the marital status of an applicant, generally speaking, the income limit for a married long-term care Medicaid applicant in 2023 is $2,742 / month and the asset limit is $2,000.
-Two exceptions are New York, where applicant spouses can keep up to $30,180 in assets, and California, where applicant spouses can keep $130,000.
+While these income and asset limits vary based on the state and the marital status of an applicant, generally speaking, the income limit for a married long-term care Medicaid applicant in 2024 is $2,829 / month and the asset limit is $2,000.
+One big exception is California; the state eliminated their asset limit effective 1/1/24.
+Another exception is New York with an applicant asset limit of $30,182.
 See state-by-state financial eligibility criteria.

 To ensure non-applicant spouses of Nursing Home Medicaid applicants and Medicaid Waiver applicants have sufficient income and assets from which to live, there are Spousal Impoverishment Rules.
 There is a Spousal Income Allowance, called a Monthly Maintenance Needs Allowance (MMNA), which allows an applicant spouse to transfer their income to their non-applicant spouse to bring that spouse’s monthly income up to a specified amount.
-In 2023, this amount is between $2,288.75 (eff.
-7/1/22 – 6/30/23) and $3,715.50.
+In 2024, this amount is between $2,465 (eff.
+7/1/23 – 6/30/24) and $3,853.50.
 There is also a Community Spouse Resource Allowance.
-In 2023, a non-applicant spouse can keep up to $148,620 of the couple’s assets in addition to the $2,000 in assets (or $30,180 in New York and $130,000 in California) the applicant spouse can retain.
+In 2024, a non-applicant spouse can keep up to $154,140 of the couple’s assets in addition to the $2,000 in assets (or $30,182 in New York and unlimited in CA) the applicant spouse can retain.
 Since CA no longer has an asset limit, the CSRA is irrelevant.
 Some higher valued assets are exempt (non-countable) towards Medicaid’s asset limit.
 This generally includes the couples’ primary residence, household items and appliances, a vehicle, and burial plots.
 See state-specific MMNAs and CSRAs.